Searching for a job can be pretty frustrating, especially when your cover letters and resumes get no response.

 What is a Recruiter?

-Recruiters often oversee which qualified candidate gets what open job position.
-A recruiter can either work with a staffing agency or work alone.
+A recruiter can either work with a staffing agency or work alone and oversees which qualified candidate gets what open job position.
 They often work directly with the hiring manager to outline the skills required for the specific role, develop the job description, then manage the application process.

 They review resumes, set up interviews, submit job offers and negotiate them when necessary, and in some cases, they help with onboarding new employees.
 Essentially, a recruiter is in place to meet the demands of the employee and employer during the hiring process.